n1az/CPI-Analysis/README.md

 ## :white_check_mark: Requirements ##

+This project is a Python-based data analysis project.
+The data used in this project is stored in the `data` folder.
+The main code for the project is in the `src` directory, specifically in the `EDA.ipynb` Jupyter notebook file.
 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com), [Python](https://www.python.org) and all the other [Tools](#rocket-tools) installed.

 ## :checkered_flag: Starting ##